buildo/formo/website/docs/subform.md

 ```

 ## Accessing sub forms

-It can be noticed that `subForm` APIs are typesafely distinguished by the `fieldProps` ones.

 Note how `subForm` and `fieldProps` statically enforce the correct field names: for example, you can't accidentally call `subForm("surname")`